ianmorgan/event-store/docs/index.md

 * __sessionId__ - Comma separated list of sessionIds to filter on

-The additional 'pageing' key under the 'payload' holds information useful for constructing the next query
+The additional 'paging' key under the 'payload' holds information useful for constructing the next query

 ```json
 {